sourabhjha1993/fabric/docs/source/whatis.md

-Fabric is the first distributed ledger platform to support **smart contracts authored in general-purpose programming languages** such as Java, Go and Node.js, rather than constrained domain-specific languages (DSL).
+Fabric is the first distributed ledger platform to support **smart contracts authored in general-purpose programming languages** such as Java, Go and Javascript(using Node.js), rather than constrained domain-specific languages (DSL).
 This means that most enterprises already have the skill set needed to develop smart contracts, and no additional training to learn a new language or DSL is needed.